marcusoftnet/marcusoftnet.github.io/_posts/2011-01-31-kanbanboards-ivshaping-stuff-up.md

 OK – I love the [MvcScaffolding](http://blog.stevensanderson.com/2011/01/13/scaffold-your-aspnet-mvc-3-project-with-the-mvcscaffolding-package/) ideas but, as I [wrote here](https://www.marcusoft.net/2011/01/tdd-and-scaffolding.html), I’m having some trouble with the code it’s generating.
 In this case – I’m not even sure that I will need all the views and controller methods.
 Maybe I would have been better off by just generating the repository.

 Not use crying over that – I’ll just remove the views and action methods of the controller that I’m not using.
-So under Views/Kanbanboard I removed all the .cshtml (Razor) files except the Index.cshtml which is the page we’re using.
+So under Views/KanbanBoard I removed all the .cshtml (Razor) files except the Index.cshtml which is the page we’re using.

 And then in the KanbanBoardController I removed all the methods save the Index action method.
 Leaving me with this very slimmed controller: [slimmed controller](/img/slimmed%2520controller_thumb.jpg)

 There – much better.
-Ooops – almost forgot.
+Oops – almost forgot.
 Better run my specs and tests.
 There – they run fine.
 I feel better.

 Next!